Introduction

 There are two branches of economic study with which you will become familiar throughout the next 20 learning activities: microeconomics and macroeconomics.

-The first 10 learning activities of this course focus primarily on microeconomics because it relates directly to the things you see and do every day.
+The first 10 learning activities of this course focus primarily on microeconomics because it relates directly to the things you may encounter and do every day.
 It examines the individual behaviour of buyers and sellers, and employees and employers.
 It is also concerned with the interactions of markets and agents.
 Macroeconomics, on the other hand, is about the big picture.

 In learning activities 11 to 20, you will focus on the entire Canadian economy and issues affecting it, such as the Bank of Canada, inflation, unemployment, economic growth, and public policy.